 Enough talking about health issues.
 This is quite a lengthy article but the road to completion of this project was quite bumpy.
 I needed to replace the original microphone cable to get the signal needed for APRS operation.
 At the end I have a new APRS mobile system even with voice alert capability !

 The Retevis RT98 is a mono band radio available in VHF and UHF.
 Of course for APRS I went for the VHF version.
 It is actually manufactured by Anytone as Anytone AT-779.
 It is sold globally under different brands, in Europe mainly as CRT Space.
 Somehow it is quite difficult to get it under the original Anytone brand.

 The RT98 has no way of changing channels other than through the microphone hence the lack of a proper microphone connector.
 As we will see later this was the tricky part of this project.

 Despite being advertised as an amateur radio, the RT98 that got delivered to me lacks a true VFO!
 Earlier version had a VFO as it can be seen in various Youtube videos.
 The V/M key only toggles name display or frequency display.
 I got in touch with Retevis support and they said will go check with the factory… After thinking it through for a while i decided to keep the radio, since it will be used 99% of the time for APRS I could live without a VFO.
 Fun fact : all the channels parameters power, tone, etc can be changed through the menu.
 This makes the removal of the VFO even more baffling.

 Modifying the RT98

-Now it is time to contemplate your radio’s warranty as you’re going to void it as soon as you decide to follow this article.
+Now it is time to contemplate your radio’s warranty as you’re going to void it as soon as you decide to follow instructions given in this article.
 As always, if you break something, injure yourself or someone it is your sole responsibility.

 I wanted a neat setup where the Tinytrak 4 gets all of its signals and power from one unique cable straight from the radio.
 Long story short the Tinytrak 4 will need to take the place of the microphone.